Jamie-whitehair/decimal-to-binary-8bit/README.md

-# decimal-to-binary-8bit
+# What does it do?
-Simply converts all numbers from 0-255.
+Simply converts all numbers from 0-255, CANNOT CONVERT NEGATIVE NUMBERS, .